The store will not work correctly in the case when cookies are disabled.

 7) Pull Aparts

-This resistance band workout move works: Shoulders (rotator cuff and rear delts), upper back.
+This power band workout move works: Shoulders (rotator cuff and rear delts), upper back.

 How to do pull aparts: